- This event has passed.

-The Center for Jewish Civilization at Georgetown University is pleased to announce its upcoming conference, Welcoming the Stranger: Abrahamic Hospitality and Its Contemporary Implications.
+The Center for Jewish Civilization and its cosponsors (Department of Theology and Religious Studies, Georgetown Jewish Life, The Alwaleed Bin Talal Center for Muslim-Christian Understanding, Alfanar, and The Fritz Ascher Society for Persecuted, Ostracized and Banned Art, Inc. ) are pleased to announce its upcoming conference, Welcoming the Stranger: Abrahamic Hospitality and Its Contemporary Implications.
 This forum will examine the positive and negative receptions of strangers in the three Abrahamic traditions through Biblical and historical anecdotes.
 Our examination will be deepened by a reevaluation of welcoming strangers around the world over the past 85 years.
 From forced isolation leading to genocide, to the refusal of asylum, we seek to understand the repercussions of welcoming and rejecting strangers in our modern, interconnected world.
+RSVP today!

 Dr. Lindsay Balfour, Assistant Professor, Communication Studies, Concordia College

 Q&A with all of the Speakers